puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

     -   The wait time represents the total amount of time that Puppet Server waits for a free JRuby instance.

     -   The lock held time represents the amount of time that Puppet Server holds a lock on the pool, during which JRubies cannot be borrowed.
-This occurs while Puppet Server synchronizes code for File Sync.

     -   The lock wait time represents the amount of time that Puppet Server waits to acquire a lock on the pool.